Omaha hold 'em: Redraws

-Omaha Variations
+Omaha variations

 The most common variations of Pot Limit Omaha high are Five-card Omaha, commonly referred as "Big O" very popular in Southeastern United States as a home game and Six-card Omaha or 6-O which can be found in many casinos across the UK.
 Some online poker rooms support Five-card Omaha, Six-card Omaha and Courchevel.

 "Big O" (occasionally called Five-card Omaha or 5-O) began appearing in Southern California in 2008 and had spread to most of the card rooms in the area by the end of the year.

 Sometimes the high-low split game is played with a 9 or a 7-high qualifier instead of 8-high.
 It can also be played with five cards dealt to each player instead of four.
 In that case, the same rules for making a hand apply: exactly two from the player's hand, and exactly three from the board.

 Courchevel

-Courchevel is named after the high-end ski resort in the French Alps, near the Italian border.
+Courchevel is named after the high-end ski resort in the French Alps.
 According to the urban legend, bored tourists wanted to play a version of poker no-one has ever played before, so they came up with this game.
 The place where Courchevel was most commonly played was the Aviation Club de France in Paris.
 That casino is now closed.

 In the game of Courchevel, players are dealt five hole cards rather than four.
 Simultaneously, the first community card is dealt.
 Following an opening round of betting, two additional community cards are dealt, creating a 3-card flop, where the structure of the game is then identical to standard Omaha.
 Still, exactly two of the five hole cards must be used.
 Courchevel is popular in France but its popularity has expanded in other parts of Europe, particularly the United Kingdom.
 Courchevel is also available in a hi-low 8 or better variety, and while Courchevel is rarely offered on any of the major online poker sites, as of 2019, hi-low sit-and-go games at the micro stakes level can be found taking place several times a day on Pokerstars, which had the game since 2013.